Mass Killer Scott Dekraai Gets Life In Prison In Case Tainted By Government Misconduct

 Just days after the 2011 shooting, county law enforcement moved Dekraai next to a prolific informant in the local jail.
 The informant, Fernando Perez, questioned Dekraai about his case.
 Then prosecutors and law enforcement officers interviewed Perez, and a recording device was placed in Dekraai’s cell, capturing more conversations between the pair.

-While it is generally legal for law enforcement authorities to use informants to help bolster cases, Dekraai’s attorney, Assistant Public Defender Scott Sanders, has argued that in the particular circumstances, the move was a violation of his client’s constitutional rights.
+While it is generally legal for law enforcement authorities to use informants to help bolster cases, Sanders has argued that in the particular circumstances, the move was a violation of his client’s constitutional rights.
 That’s because it is illegal for government agents, including informants, to question or coerce statements out of a defendant who has been formally charged with crimes and is already represented by a lawyer, as Dekraai was.

 Prosecutors contended there was no intentional violation because they did not instruct Perez to question Dekraai.
 While the contents of their conversations remain sealed, court records show that the informant did probe Dekraai about his crimes.